 Fiat Chrysler Automobiles no longer makes a Chrysler 200 convertible, but the Wrangler is available from the Jeep brand.
 Like the Mustang, FCA said that the Wrangler really should be hand-washed, but that a touchless car wash would likely be OK in a pinch.

-Mercedes-Benz also confirmed that all of its convertibles are safe to take through a car wash.
+Mercedes-Benz also confirmed that all of its convertibles are safe to drive through a car wash.
 In the end, the best advice is to see what's recommended in your owner's manual, or to call the automaker's customer service hotline.

 Generally, car wash industry experts agree.